Announcing our 2023 Board of Directors Election Results

 - Attend 12 regular, monthly board meetings, usually scheduled on the third Wednesday of each month starting at 9 am.
 Meetings sometimes last six or more hours.
 Approximately eight of the meetings take place at the HCE Headquarters facility in Glenwood Springs, with four meetings, one each quarter, held at HCE’s Cooley Mesa facility near Gypsum.
 Over the past year, all 12 meetings have been held virtually; meetings will continue to be virtually as long as state/county mandates require.

-- Prior to each board meeting, each director receives an electronic board meeting packet containing a meeting agenda, financial reports, staff reports, and accompanying information.
+- Prior to each board meeting, directors receive an electronic board meeting packet containing a meeting agenda, financial reports, staff reports, and accompanying information.
 Directors are asked to prepare for each board meeting by reviewing the information contained in the packet.

 - Attend the annual meeting, usually held in June on a weekday starting around 5 pm.
 The location of the annual meeting alternates between the Eagle and Roaring Fork river valleys.

 - Participate in committee assignments.
 Committees usually meet once per month for three hours or so.
-Scheduling and location are up to the Committee chairman and have been held in Glenwood Springs, Gypsum, and the HCE Avon facility.
+Scheduling and location are up to the Committee chairman and have been held in Glenwood Springs, Gypsum, Avon, and virtually.

 - Directors have the opportunity to attend educational programs as well as State and National trade association meetings.
 Many of which are two to three days in length and require travel and lodging.

 - Directors also may wish to attend or participate in consumer/member-related meetings and events within HCE’s service territory.

-Being a board member of an organization with annual revenues exceeding $135 million, employing 165 employees, and providing an essential service to nearly 60,000 locations over 3,000 miles of electric line is a significant responsibility involving:
+Being a board member of an organization with annual revenues exceeding $135 million, employing 165 employees, and providing an essential service to nearly 60,000 locations with over 3,000 miles of electric line is a significant responsibility involving:

 - A fiduciary duty to act in good faith, exercise care, and act in the best interest of HCE.

 - Setting the organization’s mission and purpose, engaging in strategic planning, selecting and supervising the chief executive officer, selecting a corporate attorney, and overseeing an annual financial audit.

-- Review, monitor and report to the membership regarding critical operating and financial performance.
+- Reviewing, monitoring, and reporting to the membership regarding critical operating and financial performance.